7 Signs Of Tree Roots In Pipes And What To Do

 Drains in your sink or toilet tend to gurgle when an obstruction blocks water flow.
 Tree root blockage in your drain pipes is among the most common causes of obstructions and a sinister gurgling noise.

 Have you received an unexpected water bill?
-An unusual rise in your water bills may also indicate a tree root problem with your plumbing system.
+An unusual rise in water bills may indicate a tree root problem with your plumbing system.
 This is because when tree roots damage the drain pipes, it can cause leaks, which not only leads to higher bills but also causes water wastage.

 There are a few ways by which you can remove tree roots growing in your piping system, such as: